Title IX/Sexual Harassment

 • After the hearing, the Hearing Panel will deliberate.
 The Hearing Panel will evaluate the evidence under a "preponderance of evidence" standard.
 The Respondent will be found responsible for the alleged sexual misconduct if the Hearing Panel concludes, based upon careful and objective review of all information presented, that such sexual misconduct more than likely occurred.
 In reaching this decision, all relevant evidence must be objectively evaluated, and credibility determinations may not be based on a person's status as a Complainant, Respondent, or witness.
 The Hearing Panel cannot defer to any conclusions in the investigative report and must make an independent determination of responsibility.

 • If the Hearing Panel determines that the Respondent committed a violation of the Policy, they will also determine the appropriate sanctions.
 The possible sanctions are described below.
-If the Hearing Panel concludes that the Respondent is responsible for a violation of the Policy, then the Hearing Panel shall receive the Respondent's disciplinary record (i.e., any previous disciplinary action or other violation of College Policy, including the Policy, for which the Respondent was found responsible), and the Party impact statements to consider, as appropriate, in determining sanctions.
+If the Hearing Panel concludes that the Respondent is responsible for a violation of the Policy, then the Hearing Panel shall receive the Respondent's disciplinary record (i.e., any previous disciplinary action or other violation of University Policy, including the Policy, for which the Respondent was found responsible), and the Party impact statements to consider, as appropriate, in determining sanctions.

 • The Complainant and the Respondent will simultaneously be notified in writing of the Hearing Panel's determination and any sanction imposed via a written determination.
 The written determination must include: